hasnatbabur/limit-order-exchange-test-virgosoft/.kilocode/rules/memory-bank/tech.md

 - Laravel Pint: Code formatting and style checking
 - PHPUnit: Unit and feature testing
 - Laravel Tinker: Interactive REPL for debugging
+- Log: When looking for log please use datewise file

 ## Project Structure